 …but I digress.

 Sure, I have dabbled in reporting on rumors in the past; but that is usually when there is an interesting side story related to the rumors.
-I usually prefer writing about news when it is confirmed or actually happens.
+I usually prefer writing about news when it is confirmed or actually happens; and I strive to get the information from the original source.
 I suppose writing an article based on pure supposition attracts readers, which attracts more views.
 I further suppose that if any portion of the supposition in the original article which deems to not be factual is worthy of a follow-up article, which would attract readers and attract more views.

 I suppose I can engage in that practice of reporting on rumors as well.
 I choose not to do so…